digitoimistodude/air-cookie/README.md

 Air cookie provides simple cookie banner and management.

-Uses the [CookieConsent V3.0.0](https://playground.cookieconsent.orestbida.com/) javascript plugin as a base, making its usage with WordPress easier.
+Uses the [CookieConsent](https://orestbida.com/demo-projects/cookieconsent/) javascript plugin as a base, making its usage with WordPress easier.

 # Features

 - Simple and lightweight cookie banner
 - Third party embeds blocking until cookies accepted
-- Allows to remove cookies after changing consent
 - Easy to load scripts and execute custom javascript when cookies are accepted
 - Support for multiple different cookie categories
 - Polylang support for multilingual websites